cmer/gigabyte-z390-aorus-master-hackintosh/README.md

 - Ethernet
 - Audio (including digital audio)
 - APFS
-- Sleep/Wake (a bit slow though, can take up to 15 seconds to wake up)
+- Sleep/Wake (Sometimes slow, sometimes USB devices get ejected)
+- Headless iGPU with native support for Quicklook and Preview
 - All USB ports
+-

 ##### Not Working (yet!)
 - WI-FI.
 This will likely never work since it is the new Intel CNVi that MacOS doesn't support.
-- Quicklook/Preview (need to fix iGPU)
 - iGFX HDMI output.
-Common problem, nobody seems to have found a solution
+Common problem, nobody seems to have found a solution.
+But I don't need it.

 ##### Not Yet Tested
 - iMessage